I25S-Archive/experiment-node/README.md

 ## Node Demonstration Guide

 #### If you don't have Docker Compose
-If you don't have Docker Compose, plese follow [official installation guide](https://docs.docker.com/compose/).
+If you don't have Docker Compose, please follow [official installation guide](https://docs.docker.com/compose/).

 #### Run with Docker Compose
 Clone this repository, and execute `docker-compose up`, it will start the client and the server, after downloading and building docker images (only on the first run).